0x10FF/kwConfigs/scripts/wsl2/generate-intellij-shortcut.md

 # Purpose
-Under WSL2, some software does not have convinient launchers you can pin to start.
+Under WSL2, some software does not have convenient launchers you can pin to start.
 This guide is to quickly create a shortcut or generate a .desktop descriptor file on Linux distribution that will show in your Windows start menu (to pin)

 # Commands